tylerebowers/Schwab-API-Python/README.md

 The schwabdev folder contains code for main operations:
  - `api.py` contains functions relating to api calls, requests, and automatic token checker threads.
  - `stream.py` contains functions for streaming data from websockets.
- - `terminal.py` contains a program for making additional terminal windows and printing to the terminal with color.
+ - `color_print.py` contains functions to print to the terminal with color.

 ## License (MIT)